mouseless/json-concepts/buildrjs/specs/002-exactly-one.md

 }
 ```

-will **NOT** create a schema, but will give a proper validation error.
+will **NOT** create a schema, because it is missing a parameter data.
+So it
+will give a proper validation error.